kyma-project/kyma/components/eventing-controller/README.md

     | enable-leader-election            | false          | It enables leader-election in controller and ensures there is only one active controller.
     | lease-duration            | 15s          | It's duration the non-leader candidates will wait to force acquire leadership.
 Valid time units are ns, us (or µs), ms, s, m, h.

-- To install the CustomResourceDefinitions in a cluster run:
+- To install the CustomResourceDefinitions in a cluster, run:

     ```sh
     make install
     ```

-- To uninstall the CustomResourceDefinitions in a cluster run:
+- To uninstall the CustomResourceDefinitions in a cluster, run:

     ```sh
     make uninstall
     ```

-- To install the sample CustomResources in a cluster run:
+- To install the sample CustomResources in a cluster, run:

     ```sh
     make install-samples
     ```

-- To uninstall the sample CustomResources in a cluster run:
+- To uninstall the sample CustomResources in a cluster, run:

     ```sh
     make uninstall-samples